vinotieno/BASIC-SQL-QUERIES-TO-ADVANCE-LEVEL/README.md

            Feature	                 UNION	                                                    JOIN
-           Purpose     	      Combines rows from multiple tables	                    Combines columns from multiple tables Works on           Tables with similar columns	                            Tables with related keys (foreign key) Duplicates?
+           Purpose     	          Combines rows from multiple tables	                       Combines columns from multiple tables
+           Works on               Tables with similar columns	                               Tables with related keys (foreign key)
+           Duplicates?
 Removes duplicates (UNION) or keeps them (UNION ALL)	       Shows all matching data Data Expansion	      Adds more rows	                                           Adds more columns

+# Day 5 of Learning Intermediate Sql Queries

+### CASE STATEMENT
+      The CASE statement is used in SQL when you need conditional logic inside a query.
+      It helps create new categorized columns, replace values, or make calculations based on conditions.

+#### USES
+     When Categorizing Data in a SELECT Statement-You can use CASE to create a new column based on conditions.
+     When Using Conditional Calculations-You can use CASE to apply different calculations based on conditions.